Steve Plater: 2011

 Plater confirmed his retirement from the roads to concentrate on World Endurance Championship.

 After riding

 Plater became a motorcycle racing co-commentator/presenter, and in 2015 was appointed as manager of the Prime Factors Racing team for road racing and Endurance.
 He continues to ride in demonstration events.
+He is currently a co-host on the podcast "The TT Podcast," on which he interviews persons and riders associated with Isle of Man TT.